vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [codepen example](http://codepen.io/vis-kid/pen/PPWLQK)

-The color you’ll see will be a bit different—I already tweaked that a bit—but it will show you the number of columns you have set via **$grid-columns** within your outer containers.
+The color you’ll see will be a bit different—I already tweaked that a bit—but it will show you the number of columns you have set via **$grid-columns**—all within your outer containers.
 In this case I kept the default which is 12 columns.
-In general, a 12 column grid offers you a lot of flexiblity to combine sections of various length neatly into it.
-It’s a solid choice for beginners as well as for advanced designers.
+In general, a 12 column grid offers you a lot of flexiblity and is a solid choice for beginners as well as for advanced designers.

 + ### visual-grid-index

-If you already have some content which spans the full width of the outer container(s) on the page you might be surprised to see no effect.
+If you already have some content which spans the full width of the outer container(s) on the page you might be surprised to see no effect of the **$visual-grid**.
 In case that happens, remember that the **$visual-grid-index** is set to **back** by default.
 Maybe not the best default ever, but no biggie either.

 Sass:
 ``` sass